Are you looking for the top 10 fantasy books?

 6 The Black Company

-This is the first book in a series of gritty dark fantasy novels that if you read when you were 15 you were either going straight into the Marines or straight to jail. the-black-company I’ve actually only recently gotten through the book, which has enough unsettling moments to make you question whether or not you should really continue reading something like this.
+This is the first book in a series of gritty dark fantasy novels that if you read when you were 15 you were either going straight into the Marines or straight to jail.
+I’ve actually only recently gotten through the book, which has enough unsettling moments to make you question whether or not you should really continue reading something like this.

 Narrated by the medic “Croaker” it chronicles the adventures of a band of mercenaries, you guessed it, the Black Company, who after kind of helping to suppress a riot and fighting a wereleopard in a really sweaty city, become employed by the mysterious Soulcatcher who dresses all in black and speaks in a thousand different voices and may or may not be the White Lady.